 IDIDN’T WASH MY WINDOWS all spring and summer one year, and though I hated looking out through dust and rain splatters and my cat’s many pawprints, it was part of an experiment to see what—if anything—might help reduce the horrible event of window strikes by songbirds, a leading cause of their death.

 The mirror effect of glass can be confusing and lethal to birds, who see a whole landscape reflected in it and keep flying.
 But how to minimize harm?
 Here’s what I know (and what I know about being a good host to birds in general is in the 2014 video above, from the “Growing a Greener World” public-television show):

-The U.S. Fish and Wildlife Service estimates that as many as billion birds die each year after striking plate glass.
+The U.S. Fish and Wildlife Service estimates that as many as a billion birds die each year after striking plate glass.
 It happens at skyscrapers and private homes, in cities and rural settings.
 I used to think it was just me, as if I was doing something horribly wrong.
-A few years ago I read an article by David Sibley (author of the Sibley Guide to Birds series) that revealed how troubled even he was at his own home with the same problem, and how he was working to solve it.
+A few years ago I read a blog post by David Sibley (author of the Sibley Guide to Birds series) that revealed how troubled even he was at his own home with the same problem, and how he was working to solve it.

 Sibley tried various tactics, including drawing a mesh-like grid with yellow marker on the insides of his windows, and stringing monofilament vertically on window exteriors and more.
-You can read more about his experiments, and recommendations, in this article from Birders World magazine (a pdf).
+You can read more about his experiments, and recommendations, in this article of his.